 Students who are not admitted into the program must wait one year before reapplying to the same program.

 Since this is an online program, are there an unlimited number of students that may be accepted?
 What is the acceptance rate?

-Currently, approximately 40-50 students are admitted each semester.
+Currently, approximately 40-50 qualified students are admitted each semester.

 What degree will I earn in this program?

 All students earn a Masters of Arts (MA) in Museum Studies from Johns Hopkins University.
+Your diploma will NOT specify that this is an online program.
 Johns Hopkins is accredited by the Middle States Association of Colleges and Schools.